leobrod44/Smartess/go/README.md

 Any scripts, configs, utilities specifically related to the Backend service \
   .RabbitMQServer (RabbitMQInstance, logger, consumers, exchanges, bindings) Init() and Start() \
   .RabbitMQ Consumers and Consumer-side Exchanges setup \
   .
-[WIP] Microservices and Managers \
+[Open to scale] Microservices and Managers \
   .
-[WIP] Model & Orchestrator logic to manage and containrize microservices \
+[Open to scale] Model & Orchestrator logic to manage and containerize microservices \
   .
-[WIP] Data,Persistence, Microservice, Managers and Business logic to service frontend-apis/views \
+Data,Persistence, Managers and Business logic to service frontend-apis/views \

 # Dependencies and Design from Wikis
 For Go, RabbitMQ, Docker, and other dependencies, see the Architecture wiki and Infrastructure and Tools wikis. \